 - Simple hysterectomy: This is the most common type of hysterectomy for uterine cancer.
 During a simple hysterectomy, the uterus and cervix are removed.

 - Lymphadenectomy: The lymph nodes in the pelvis may also be removed.
 Your doctor may remove lymph nodes as part of a hysterectomy to stage the cancer to determine if the cancer has spread and if additional treatment will be needed.

 Addressing fertility concerns

-If you want to preserve your fertility, your surgical oncology expert may be able to preserve your ovaries or eggs.
+If you want to preserve your fertility, your gynecologic oncology expert may refer you to a fertility expert to preserve your ovaries or eggs.
 Patients battling more complex diseases may not be candidates for this option.
 We will discuss a variety of fertility-sparing procedures with you.